Here is a slideshow demonstrating ways to locate articles from the MLC library resources.

 In order to be most efficient with our resources and to obtain your items most quickly, please use the following sequence in searching for items.

 1. MLC/Traverse des Sioux Online Catalog: The catalog will default to search ALL the libraries in the TdS System.
-Items put on “hold” will arrive by carrier within a few days.
+Items put on “hold” will arrive by the carrier within a few days.
 You will receive an email notifying you of its arrival.

 2. MNLink Gateway: Finds materials throughout Minnesota.
 These items are sent through a courier service.
 This service takes 3 to 9 days to receive.